Share this Post

 While you need web hosting, it can be hard to choose the right package.
 There is shared hosting, virtual server hosting, and dedicated hosting to name a few.
 The costs vary depending on the package you get and shared hosting is best for those just starting out.

 Once you have your domain name and web hosting, you may become nervous about the actual building of your website.
-You do not have to worry because the next tool in your kit is there to help.
+You do not have to worry because the next tool in your kit will help.

 A website builder can be used regardless of your understanding of coding, HTML, CSS, and PHP.
 Website builders allow you to implement website themes, features and additional functionality.
 There are a few of these tools to choose from, but WordPress is the most popular.

 Approximately 34% of the internet is running on WordPress.
 While this might seem small, it does give you a good support network when you need help.
-WordPress is also open-source and completely free making it perfect for new website owners.
+WordPress is open-source and completely free.

 The Actual Cost Of Website Building